Do you have the leadership presentation skills your team need from you?

 7. Feelings matter

-They won’t forget how you made them feel.
+They won’t however, forget how you made them feel

-Please keep in mind that there is nothing ‘soft’ or easy about communicating, it’s one of the hardest things we have to do every day.
-Help your team to get good at it.
+Please keep in mind that there is nothing ‘soft’ or easy about communicating effectively.

 8. Leave nothing to chance